SBA Payment Protection Program Forgiveness

 This information is optional, simply click “SKIP” to bypass this page.

 Please log into the Forgiveness portal at anytime to view your current status.
+Upon login, click “Continue” to access the detailed status for the SBA review found at the top of the “Apply for Forgiveness” tab.

 Please note: Once JFG has reviewed your application and has confirmed it to be complete, we will contact you via email requesting eSignature on the final Form 3508(EZ) Forms.
 If questions arise post review, we will also contact you via email for clarification/adjustment as applicable.